 So each of the four sub-matrices of eq.
 (T7.43) has elements given by the expressions of eq.
 (T7.44), respectively.
 These expressions are evaluated by taking the appropriate derivatives of the functions in eq.
 (T7.45).
 One might think that this represents a formidable problem, since, based on eq.
 (T7.43), we have $(2N-1-N_G)\times(2N-1-N_G)$ elements in the Jacobian and therefore the same number of derivatives to evaluate.
-A typical power flow model for a US control area might have 5000 nodes (N=5000) and 1000 generators (N_G=1000), resulting in a 9898×9898 Jacobian matrix containing 97,970,404 elements, with each element requiring a differentiation of a function like those represented in eq.
-(T7.45).
-For a power flow model having 50000 nodes and 5000 generators, the dimension is 94998×94998, giving 9,024,600,000 elements.
+A typical power flow model for a US control area might have 5000 nodes (N=5000) and 1000 generators (N_G=1000), resulting in a 8999×8999 Jacobian matrix containing 80,982,001 elements, with each element requiring a differentiation of a function like those represented in eq.
+(T7.45)!

 Fortunately, all of the derivatives can be expressed by one of just a few differentiations.
 At first glance, one might think that there would be four differentiations, one for each sub-matrix.
-However, for each sub-matrix, the off-diagonal terms, with $j \neq k$, are expressed differently than the diagonal terms, with j=k.
+However, for each sub-matrix, the off-diagonal terms, with $j \neq k$, are expressed differently than the diagonal terms, with j = k.
 Therefore, there are eight differentiations to perform.
 The student should attempt to obtain a few of these expressions.
 In doing so, the following tips are helpful.

-- Before differentiating, it is helpful to pull out from the summation the term that corresponds to the bus injection being computed. - When differentiating a sum of terms with respect to a particular unknown, the resulting derivative will be non-zero only for those terms in which the unknown appears.
+• Before differentiating, it is helpful to pull out the term from the summation that corresponds to the bus injection being computed.

-• When differentiating with respect to the angles, the chain rule must be properly applied to account for the derivatives of the trigonometric functions and the arguments of those trigonometric functions.

-• Each of the functions appear in the form of $f(\underline{x})=g(\underline{x})$ -A. Because A is a constant (represented by P_2, \ldots, P_N and Q{Ng+1}, \ldots, Q_N in eq.
+- When differentiating a sum of terms with respect to a particular unknown, the resulting derivative will be non-zero only for those terms in which the unknown appears. - When differentiating with respect to the angles, the chain rule must be properly applied to account for the derivatives of the trigonometric functions and the arguments of those trigonometric functions. - Each of the functions appear in the form of $f(\underline{x}) = g(\underline{x})$ -A. Because A is a constant (represented by $P_2, ..., P_N$ and $Q{Ng+1}, ..., Q_N$ in eq.
 (T7.45)), it has no effect on the resulting derivatives.